WhatsApp Pricing, Billing, and Rebilling Guide

 WhatsApp in HighLevel now uses a per-message pricing model, charging businesses for each delivered message rather than a flat fee per 24-hour conversation window.
 This shift offers greater transparency and control over messaging costs, enabling more precise budgeting and strategy.

 Messages are categorized into Marketing, Utility, Authentication, and Service types — each with its own pricing logic and strategic use cases.
-Understanding these message types and how they're triggered is essential for optimizing spend and delivering timely, relevant communication to your customers.

 By aligning your outreach with these categories, you can take full advantage of cost-saving opportunities (like free utility messages within an open customer service window) while maintaining high-quality engagement.